Welcome to the venue information page for The Ageas Bowl, home of Southern Brave.

 FOOD & DRINK

-We’ve got a huge selection of food and drink stands at The Ageas Bowl, making sure to cater for all requirements.
-Further information will be available in due course.
+We’ve got a huge selection of food, and drink stands at The Ageas Bowl, making sure to cater for all requirements.

 Spectators can bring in food, a sealed soft drink up to 500ml, or an empty water bottle to fill at the water fountains.
 Please note, no alcohol can be brought into the ground, only alcohol purchased on-site may be consumed.